Tanager Expedition: Third expedition

 The third expedition departed Honolulu on June 9.
-The team visited the islands of Necker, Nihoa, and the French Frigate Shoals.
-An attempt was also made to visit Kaula.
-Tanager arrived at Nihoa on June 10 and dropped off scientists for a ten-day visit and moved on to Necker the following day to drop off a second team.
+The team visited the islands of Necker, Nīhoa, and the French Frigate Shoals.
+An attempt was also made to visit Kaʻula.
+Tanager arrived at Nīhoa on June 10 and dropped off scientists for a ten-day visit and moved on to Necker the following day to drop off a second team.
 Both teams used radio to keep in constant communication between the two islands.
-On Nihoa, botanist Edward Leonard Caum collected the first specimen of Amaranthus brownii and Alexander Wetmore discovered the Nihoa millerbird and named it Acrocephalus familiaris kingi, in honor of Captain Samuel Wilder King.
-Evidence of an ancient settlement on Nihoa was discovered, along with platforms, terraces, and human remains.
+On Nīhoa, botanist Edward Leonard Caum collected the first specimen of Amaranthus brownii and Alexander Wetmore discovered the Nīhoa millerbird and named it Acrocephalus familiaris kingi, in honor of Captain Samuel Wilder King.
+Evidence of an ancient settlement on Nīhoa was discovered, along with platforms, terraces, and human remains.

 On June 22, the Tanager arrived in the French Frigate Shoals and remained for six days, completing the first comprehensive survey of the atoll.
 The expedition returned to Honolulu on July 1.